hhaggan/f9_tournament/docs/docs/intro.md

 ## Why does this exist?

 There are plenty of tournament systems to be found online.
-So why does Bracket exist?
+So why does Forte9 exist?

 **Firstly**, there are **no complete open-source tournament systems to be found** [on github](https://github.com/search?q=tournament%20system&type=repositories).
-Let me know if you find one, I will list it here as alternative to Bracket.
+Let me know if you find one, I will list it here as alternative to Forte9.
 Furthermore, the closed-source tournament systems that can be found online are typically payware, and **quite expensive**.

 **Secondly**, there is a **lack of tournament systems that support Swiss tournaments**.
 There are a